4 Tips to Avoid Spamminess

 Another SEO over-optimization mistake is using duplicate content, especially around similar keywords.
 For instance, if you wrote a blog post called “earn money writing,” you wouldn’t want to make another called “earn money writing today.”
-Ever since the Hummingbird Update in the Fall of 2013, Google has placed more of an emphasis on search intent.
+Ever since the Hummingbird Update back in 2013, Google has placed more of an emphasis on search intent.
 So, duplicating content has become a serious no-no. At best, it isn’t going to help you rank any better and is a waste of time.
-At worst, Google will devalue your content and your website visibility in search may drop.
+At worst, Google will devalue your content and your website visibility in search will drop.

 SEO Over-Optimization for Anchor Text

-A relatively new mistake we see marketers make is using exact match anchor text or hyperlinking “money keywords.”
-Moz defines anchor text as “the visible characters and words that hyperlinks display when link to another document or location on the web.”
+Another mistake we see marketers make is using exact match anchor text or hyperlinking “money keywords.”
+Moz defines anchor text as “the visible characters and words that hyperlinks display when linking to another document or location on the web.”

 According to Search Engine Watch, “money keywords are whatever term you’re trying to rank No. 1 for as opposed to more a natural-looking mix of linking anchor text.”

 First, any links from a page should be relevant.
 Your content should be high quality and written for the benefit of your reader, not a search engine.
 For example, choose outbound links to references or sources of quotes (like the one in the paragraph above).

 With Google’s Penguin update, they looked more closely at anchor text.
 Specifically, they target too many inbound links to contain the exact same anchor text.
 From their perspective, it’s a bit suspicious and unnatural.
 The point here is to be natural in the language contained in the anchor text.